 At the other end, centre-backs Kyle McFadzean and Antony Kay had to be on their metal to block Gary Roberts’ effort and clear a dangerous delivery respectively as the midway point of the first half approached.

-Morsy tested Martin once again on 26 minutes with a stinging 30-yard drive which was the Dons keeper dealt with well.
+Morsy tested Martin once again on 26 minutes with a stinging 30-yard drive which was dealt well with by the Dons keeper.

 The Spireites went even closer shortly afterwards with McFadzean forced to clear Evatt’s header off the line before the returned cross was directed against the post by Sam Hird.

 Robinson’s men almost caught Chesterfield cold with just over 10 minutes of the first half to play but Afobe fired his 15-yard volley over the top after being expertly found by Bowditch.

 An earlier challenge from Roberts forced Martin off at half-time, with Ian McLoughlin replacing him in the Dons goal.

 A mix-up between McFadzean and Kay presented Eoin Doyle with a golden opportunity to give the hosts the lead in the first minute of the second period but he curled his effort wide of when well placed.